Hiroki111/booking-admin-ui/README.md

 ## TODO
-- On Booking edit dialog, show an error message when a double-booking was occurring

 - Create a view file for timeslots

 - Change fetch___Query into { data: ___ } for the sake of consistency